mathewgomas-alfred/mathewgomas.io/contributors_manual/user_support.rst

 #.
 Change API in :menuselection:`Settings --> Configure Krita... --> Tablet Settings`.

       #.
-Wintab: older standard; it supports multiple buttons and high number of pressure levels high.
+Wintab: older standard; it supports multiple buttons and high number of pressure levels.
 If it works fine for you, don't change to Windows Ink.
 2-in-1 devices by default use Windows Ink, you can get a Wintab driver but you need to install it separately.

       #.
 Windows 8+ Pointer (Windows Ink): newer standard; it cuts the pressure levels to 1024.
-It is more suitable for 2-in-1 devices like Surfacce Pro and Yoga.
+It is more suitable for 2-in-1 devices like Surface Pro and Yoga.
 Some less known brands might not have this standard implemented.

 *For Windows, tablet/digitizer devices (not convertible/2-in-1 ones):*